Tainted\\Coders

 Once the asset is loaded the music will start playing in a loop until this entity we spawned is despawned or the component is removed.

 The actual playing of this audio happens in a system that was added in the AudioPlugin.
-A system adds an AudioSink to the AudioBundle we just added which will control the playback.
+When the audio playback begins, the system adds an AudioSink to the AudioPlayer we just added which we use to control the playback.

 The data must be one of the file formats supported by Bevy: